themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 ### Gabe's Latest Crazy Online File Syncing Scheme
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="0:00" }}

-Gabe begins the discussion of files in the cloud by describing a scheme to use a separate Dropbox account running on his WebFaction web hosting, because he can `sftp` from within [Sublime Text](http://www.sublimetext.com/) while being unable to install any online syncing services.
+Gabe begins the discussion by describing a scheme to use a separate Dropbox account running on his WebFaction web hosting, because he can `sftp` from within [Sublime Text](http://www.sublimetext.com/) even though he's unable to install any online syncing services.

 Easy.

-The cloud is easy when you have IT autonomy...or can find a loophole.
+The cloud is always easy when you have IT autonomy...or can find a loophole.

 Being able to `sftp`-out does not provide the same benefit of a proper syncing service, but there are some tools that try to help: